WenzhengZhang/Seq2seqCoref/README.md

     [eval batch size: (1,2)]

 ```
-Train the joint model on the union of the three datasets by
+Train/evaluate the joint model on the union of the three datasets by

 ```
 bash run_scripts/train.sh \